OpenVoiceOS/ovos-common-query-pipeline-plugin/README.md

 ### Notes:
 - **Reranker Plugin**: A reranker plugin is optional.
 You need to install it explicitly for the framework to use it.
 - **Model Choice**: The example uses the `ovos-flashrank-reranker-plugin` with `ms-marco-TinyBERT-L-2-v2` model, but other plugins/models can be specified depending on your use case and performance requirements.
-- **Performance Consideration**: Enabling reranking, particularly on devices with limited resources (e.g., Raspberry Pi), may introduce additional latency (up to 1 second).
+- **Performance Consideration**: Enabling reranking, particularly on devices with limited resources (e.g., Raspberry Pi), may introduce additional latency.

 ## Performance Impact